feathersui/feathersui-starling/documentation/help/markdown/features.md

     -   Supports multi-touch input.

-    -   Scrolling with optional pages, “throw” physics and elastic, springy edges (and you can select traditional desktop scrollbar and mouse wheel input, if needed).
+    -   Scrolling with optional pages, "throw" physics and elastic, springy edges (and you can select traditional desktop scrollbar and mouse wheel input, if needed).

     -   Easy to scale for different screen dimensions and DPIs.